𝘔𝘰𝘵𝘩-𝘤𝘢𝘭𝘭𝘦𝘳, 2026.

 Video documentation by Carlos Sfeir and Mauricio López F.

-Materials: Recordings of an inhabited apartment, amplifications system, speakers, card catalog drawers, stool, steel pipes, and steel sheet.
+Materials: Recordings of an inhabited apartment, amplifications system, loudspeakers, card catalog drawers, stool, steel pipes, and steel sheet.

 Dimensions: 24 x 24 x 75.5 in.